 The much clearer explanation of the new rules published by the DVLA and updated in March 2019 and read in conjunction with the BTS Position Statement will lead to a much better understanding by patients and clinicians of their position as regards informing the DVLA.

 We have been informed that you are now being frequently asked about flying and CPAP.
 SATA has up to date information on all the airlines flying from the UK, with a simple traffic light guide as follows:

 Airlines in Green – allow CPAP used on seat power where available, otherwise batteries

 Airlines in Yellow – specify battery use at all times (even when power is available)

 Airlines in Red – No CPAP usage allowed, or no positive information on website

 We also include the latest version of the General Medical Councils Guidance on Patient Confidentiality, both to inform patients and keep clinicians updated.

-NICE (National Institute for Clinical Excellence)
+NICE (National Institute for Health & Care Excellence)